There is no such thing as “away”. When we throw anything away it must go somewhere.

 Treatment signifies the modification of waste before sending it to its final resting place.
 Treatment should be at the source of generation.
-Treatment is making waste safe, through some process to make it no longer a source of pathogen.
-Some of the processes are like bleaching, shredding, and chemical disinfecting.
-Indian govt. has issued a set of guidelines for waste treatment.
-After treatment the residual can be transported to their disposal site.
+Treatment is making waste safe through some process to make it no longer a source of the pathogen.
+Some of the processes are bleaching, shredding, and chemical disinfecting.
+Indian govt.
+Has issued a set of guidelines for waste treatment.
+After treatment, the residual can be transported to their disposal site.
 Some common treatments of waste are:

 - Needles and syringes nozzles should shred into a needle destroyer or syringe cutter.